 Why do it?

 The Schools Half Marathon is very much an inclusive challenge where over a period of time children can develop new, healthy habits to exercise regularly.
 They are under no pressure to compete and yet they gain huge confidence in achieving something as significant as a Half Marathon.

 The challenge is designed to engage and motivate pupils throughout their journey.
 The young runners are provided with a dedicated achievement chart so they can look forward to logging each mile they complete, and each school has a tracker chart for the classroom to log the miles.
 Many schools organise a weekly mile at a set time, and parents and teachers have been known to join in for a bit of exercise and fun!

-The Schools Half Marathon is a brilliant incentive for children to get active and adopt a positive attitude towards exercise.
+The Schools Half Marathon is a brilliant initiative for children to get active, adopt a positive attitude towards exercise and reduce screen time.
 In addition to the physical benefits, the challenge promotes inclusion and boosts resilience, confidence, commitment and mental health.
 Most of all, it’s lots of fun and hugely exciting for the children!

 Feedback from the Schools Half Marathon has been nothing but hugely positive, and we are looking forward to helping young runners across the country complete their very own Half Marathon.